 Every month, an average of 30 000 flights across the globe are cancelled, with 20 times more of flights being delayed every single day

 Out of 850 million Europeans, 1 of 10 has experienced delay or cancellation, with only around 5% receiving full compensation.
 In total, this amounts to whopping 8 million flyers in EU alone left without adequate compensation (food and hotel coupons can be considered as a joke) and airports filled with frustrated flyers.

-“It is no secret that airlines from small to big abuse the situation and recklessly ignore the 261/2004 EU regulation.
+“It is no secret that airlines from small to big abuse the situation and recklessly ignore the EC 261/2004 Regulation.
 According to our data, European airlines alone owe innocent people over €3 billion and that number is increasing daily, due to passengers being brainwashed about the preposterous compensation claim periods, ridiculous procrastination and tales about bureaucracy issues,” comments Marius Stonkus, CEO of SKYCOP.

 The company will offer the deceived passengers an easy-to-use 4-step compensation tool that will pay out up to 75% of the claim, providing flyers with swift refund rather than a long, wearisome, time and resource-consuming, as well as often fruitless fight with the carrier’s legal department professionals.

 “Our aim is to stand up for the airline passengers and we are prepared to get our claws out to get what rightfully belongs to those deprived of their valuable time, money and dignity.
 Educating the innocent flyers that it is actually never ‘ok’ to cancel or delay a flight without any legitimate reason is our top priority in restoring the justice between airlines and flyers.”